dekuNukem/STM32_tutorials/lesson2_external_interrupt/README.md

 ![Alt text](resources/bread.jpg)

 Note that I connected a button between PA3 and GND.
-I picked this pin because of the convenient location, you can use any button on any pin you want.
+I picked PA3 because of the convenient location, you can use any button on any pin you want.
 Here is the circuit schematics:

 ![Alt text](resources/sch.png)